sylodev/documentation/docs/tags/global.md

 ## `{randomInt;min;max}`

 Get a random number between `min` and `max`.
 If `max` is not specified, `min` is used as the maximum and `0` is used as the minimum.

+## `{isUrl;input}`

+Determine if `input` is a valid URL.
+This will not query the domain to see if it is registered, but it will check for a valid protocol and top-level domain.